 Notter: “And we've had more carbon in the air in times past.”

 Objection: There has not been as much CO2 in the air as there is now for millions of years.
 When the atmospheric CO2 concentration was last as high as it is now from fossil fuel pollution, global temperatures were several degrees Celcius higher than they are now, sea level was dozens of feet higher, and life on Earth looked very different than it does today.
-Those are not conditions that would be good for human civilization or much of the other life on Earth today.
+Those are not conditions that would be good for human civilization or much of the rest of life on Earth today.
 AGW is now the third leading cause (and rising) of ecological services decline and the loss of biodiversity on Earth (IPBES).

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9663&end=9667&autoplay=1